d-hoke/runcython/README.md

 <h2> Motivation </h2>

 Cython is a superset of python that adds support for blazing fast c/c++ functions.
-Runcython aims to simplify the process of using Cython without sacrificing scalability.
+Runcython aims to simplify the process of using Cython.
 To try out cython on any python program, `main.py`, just do:

     $ mv main.py main.pyx && runcython main.pyx